spm/spm/README.txt

 % Natick, MA, USA. http://www.mathworks.com/
 % SPM requires only core MATLAB to run (no special toolboxes are required).
 %
-% SPM12 is written for MATLAB version 7.4 onwards under Windows and UNIX.
+% SPM12 is written for MATLAB version 7.4 (R2007a) onwards under Windows,
-% (SPM12 will not work with versions of MATLAB prior to 7.4 (R2007a)).
+% Linux and Mac (SPM12 will not work with versions of MATLAB prior to 7.4).
 % Binaries of the external C-MEX routines are provided for Windows, Linux
 % and Mac.
-Users of other UNIX platforms need an ANSI C compiler to
+The source code is supplied and can be compiled with a C
-% compile the supplied C source (Makefile provided).
+% compiler ((Makefile provided).
 % See http://www.fil.ion.ucl.ac.uk/spm/software/spm12/ for details.
 %
 % Later versions of MATLAB (released after SPM12), will probably need